Items: items Value:

-Bars 73-80 (between rehearsal marks E and F): 16 seconds of silence in the piano part, before 4 click-beats signal restart of piano partBars 193-196 (before rehearsal mark T): 4 seconds of silence followed by four click-beats to signal restart of piano part.
+Bars 9 and 10: 2 click-beats in both of these bars where piano is silentBars 73-80 (between rehearsal marks E and F): 16 seconds of silence in the piano part, before 4 click-beats signal restart of piano partBars 193-196 (before rehearsal mark T): 4 seconds of silence followed by four click-beats to signal restart of piano part.

 This practice version slows down the quicker sections of the 'performance' track above, by around 15-20%.
 It is included for free with that version if selected.

 Saint-Saens: The Swan